What to Do If Your Business Is Attacked With Ransomware

 Backup Your Data

-Always backup your data outside of your network.
-That way, if your network is compromised, you’ll still have access to your valuable data.
+Always back up your data outside of your network.
+If your network is compromised, you can still access your valuable data.

 Here’s a video from the FTC on how to protect yourself: